Jim Jones

 In 1965, Jones moved the Temple to California.
 The group established its headquarters in San Francisco, where he became heavily involved in political and charitable activity throughout the 1970s.
 Jones developed connections with prominent California politicians and was appointed as chairman of the San Francisco Housing Authority Commission in 1975.
-Beginning in the late 1960s, reports of abuse began to surface as Jones became increasingly vocal in his rejection of traditional Christianity and began promoting a form of communism he called "Apostolic Socialism" and making claims of his own divinity.
-Jones became progressively more controlling of his followers in Peoples Temple, which at its peak had over 3,000 members.
-Jones's followers engaged in a communal lifestyle in which many turned over all their income and property to Jones and Peoples Temple who directed all aspects of community life.
+Beginning in the late 1960s, reports of abuse began to surface as Jones became increasingly vocal in his rejection of traditional Christianity and began promoting a form of anti-capitalism that he called "Apostolic Socialism" and making claims of his own divinity.
+Jones became progressively more controlling of his followers in Peoples Temple, which had over 3,000 members at its peak.
+His followers engaged in a communal lifestyle in which many turned over all their income and property to Jones and Peoples Temple who directed all aspects of community life.

-Following a period of negative media publicity and reports of abuse at Peoples Temple, Jones ordered the construction of the Jonestown commune in Guyana in 1974 and convinced or compelled many of his followers to live there with him.
-Jones claimed that he was constructing a socialist paradise free from the oppression of the United States government.
+Following a period of negative publicity and reports of abuse at Peoples Temple, Jones ordered the construction of the Jonestown commune in Guyana in 1974 and convinced or compelled many of his followers to live there with him.
+He claimed that he was constructing a socialist paradise free from the oppression of the United States government.
 By 1978, reports surfaced of human rights abuses and accusations that people were being held in Jonestown against their will.
 U.S. Representative Leo Ryan led a delegation to the commune in November of that year to investigate these reports.
 While boarding a return flight with some former Temple members who wished to leave, Ryan and four others were murdered by gunmen from Jonestown.
-Jones then ordered a mass murder-suicide that claimed the lives of 909 commune members, 304 of them children; almost all of the members died by drinking Flavor Aid laced with cyanide.
+Jones then ordered a mass murder-suicide that claimed the lives of 912 commune members; most of the members died by drinking Flavor Aid laced with cyanide, and those who resisted were forcefully injected with cyanide.